EMERGENCY RESPONDER SAFETY INSTITUTE REPORT

 INDUSTRY REPORT HIGHLIGHTS ADOPTION OF EMERGENCY LIGHTING IN RESPONSE TO INCREASING FIREFIGHTER FATALITIES AND ROADWAY RESPONDER DEATHS

 In an era of distracted drivers, departments are adopting new emergency lighting and vehicle conspicuity practices to better alert drivers and divert oncoming traffic away from the scene.
-The Emergency Responder Safety Institute (ERSI) released its yearly report showing an uptick in struck-by-fatality deaths of U.S. roadway responders, climbing from 46 in 2020 to 65 in 2021.
-Another 44 deaths were documented in 2019 by ERSI, marking the first report of its kind to include mobile mechanics and tow truck drivers among first responders..
+The Emergency Responder Safety Institute (ERSI) released its yearly report showing that struck-by-fatality deaths of U.S. roadway responders remains high despite gradually decreasing, from 51 in 2022 to 46 in 2023, after peaking at 65 in 2021.
+Of these, 23 deaths were documented in 2022 by ERSI relating to non-emergency responders - half of the yearly total since the inclusion of mobile mechanics and tow truck drivers among first responders.

 Additionally, the ERSI has made its tracking of 2023 struck-by-vehicle deaths to date available to the public at www.respondersafety.com/FatalityReports.
 The organization also produces ResponderSafety.com and the ResponderSafety Learning Network (learning.respondersafety.com), which offer online training and traffic safety certification programs.